WeisongZhao/PANELM/README.md

 <br>
 Pixel-level ANalysis of Error Locations (or resolution) with Matlab is distributed as accompanying software for manuscript:
-<b>Weisong Zhao et al. PANEL (2021) .........</b> Please cite PANEL in your publications, if it helps your research.
+<b>Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, Nature Methods, X, XXX-XXX (2022)</b>.
+Please cite PANEL in your publications, if it helps your research.
 <br>
 <br>
 <br>